Andrettin/Wyrmsun/readme.txt

 - After the "Slay Geirrod" quest is acquired, the area around the portal to Jotunheim is now revealed for a short time (with a special revealer that can see ethereal objects such as portals).
 Additionally, the map is also centered on the portal's location.
 - Added the "Temple to Haimadala" side-quest for the Haimadala's Progeny scenario.
 To complete it, a temple has to be built and Haimadala has to be chosen as a minor deity.
 - Added the Westward Migration scenario, replacing the quest of the same name.
-- Added The Settlement of Scandinavia scenario, replacing the Northwards to the Sea and Gylve's Realm quests.
+- Added the The Settlement of Scandinavia scenario, replacing the Northwards to the Sea and Gylve's Realm quests.

 -----------------------------------------------------------------------
 - 2.9.1